haskell-cryptography/governance/STRUCTURE.md

   libraries are bundled or linked to.
 Any and all handling of this, for any platform, must be done by the library.
 * These libraries cannot have any dependencies other than `base`.
-* Modules can only contain `foreign import` declarations.
 * The documentation for the modules must be strong enough to stand alone: specifically, at least 80% of all questions regarding the use of bindings must be answerable entirely from the documentation of the module, _not_ the library